cloudflare/cloudflare-docs/content/durable-objects/learning/durable-objects-migrations.md

 Migrations require a migration tag, which is defined by the `tag` property in each migration entry.

 Migration tags are treated like unique names and are used to determine which migrations have already been applied.
-Once a given script has a migration tag set on it, all future script uploads must include a migration tag.
+Once a given Worker script has a migration tag set on it, all future Worker script deployments must include a migration tag.

 The migration list is an ordered array of tables, specified as a top-level key in your `wrangler.toml` file.
 The migration list is inherited by all environments and cannot be overridden by a specific environment.